-("CC" "does not contain the string" "@mozilla.org") would find every bug where anyone on the CC list did not contain "@mozilla.org" while '''
+("CC" "does not contain the string" "@mozilla.org") would find every bug where anyone on the CC list did not contain "@mozilla.org" while

-'''

-NOT("CC" "contains the string" "@mozilla.org")

-'''

-'''
+''' NOT("CC" "contains the string" "@mozilla.org") would find every bug where there was nobody on the CC list who did contain the string.
+Similarly, the use of negation also permits complex expressions to be built using terms OR'd together and then negated.
+Negation permits queries such as '''

 NOT(("product" "equals" "update") OR ("component" "equals" "Documentation")) to find bugs that are neither in the update product or in the documentation component or

-'''

-'''

 NOT(("commenter" "equals" "%assignee%") OR ("component" "equals" "Documentation")) to find non-documentation bugs on which the assignee has never commented.

-'''